tom-krieger/puppetfile-version-checker/README.md

 ## Usage

 The puppet-version-checker was tested with Ruby 2.7.0.
+Parsing of Puppetfiles might need some updates.

 ### Requirements